Otakon 2014 AMV Contest

 - The OTAKON® AMV contest is screened on both 16:9 and 4:3 screens.
 OTAKON® staff will handle all of the necessary aspect ratio conversions so that your entry plays correctly on both formats.
 Please refrain from letterboxing (black bars on top and bottom) or pillarboxing (black bars on the sides) your video if at all possible so that we can work with the full resolution copy of your video.
 Bottom line, send us what looks right to you.

-- If submitting on DVD, refrain from authoring your disc if at all possible.
+- If submitting on DVD or Blu-Ray, refrain from authoring your disc if at all possible.
 Simply burn your video(s) to the disc as a data file.

 - If a video is too large to fit on one disc, we recommend splitting the file using WinRAR or 7-zip.

 - You must fill out a submission form for your entry.
 Access the submission form here.
 You may include a printed copy of the form or the confirmation email that you received after filling it out, but it is not necessary.

 - Name your file in the format "Studio Name - Video Title.ext".
 Example: "VicBond007 Productions - Accidentally in Love.mpg".
 Use the same studio name and video title that you provided on your submission form.

 - Please use a marker to label the surface of your disc with the following information:

 - Your studio title.
 This must match the studio name that you provided on your submission form.

 - If your video spans more than one disc, label the disc in the format of "Disc X of Y".
 (Example: Disc 1 of 3).